aifoss/demo-microservice-city-connection-finder-prototype/README.md

 ### Prerequisites

-* Installation of Java 1.8
+Clone the repository or download zip.
-* Download of city-connection-finder-prototype-0.jar (from city-connection-finder-prototype/target directory)
+Executable city-connection-finder-prototype-0.jar is located in city-connection-finder-prototype/target directory.

 ### Run Option 1: Web Browser